chalk-it-up/slate/source/includes/student/2_student.md

 ## Update Student Details
-This endpoint can be used to update the details of a student.
+This endpoint can be used to update all details of a student.

+On successful completion student details will be included in the JSON response.

 ```shell
 http PUT example.com/api/students/:id